ArturoDent/jump-and-select/README.md

 ## TODO

-[ X ] - Explore a setting for setting cursor prior to or after typed character.
+[ X ] - Explore a setting for moving cursor before or after typed character.
 [ X ] - Explore use of text arg in keybindings (including macros).
 [ X ] - Explore use of `beforeCharacter` and `afterCharacter` arg in keybindings (including macros).
 [ X ] - Explore use of multi-character queries in macros or keybindings.
+[ X ] - Explore use of regexp queries in macros or keybindings.
-[&emsp; ] - Add a StatusBarItem reminder for multi-mode.
+[ X ] - Add a StatusBarItem reminder for multiMmode.
 [&emsp; ] - Add intellisense for keybindings.
 [&emsp; ] - Explore allowing input via 'paste' as well.
-[&emsp; ] - Add a setting to make searches case-insensitive, if requested.
+[&emsp; ] - Add a setting to make searches case-insensitive, **if requested**.
-[&emsp; ] - Add handling of special regex characters `^` and `$` if they are not in the text.

 ## Release Notes